 I was skeptical when I first bought the clock and fully expected to have to return it after a few days.
 The very next morning, it woke me up gradually and peacefully, and I have been a big fan ever since.

-The latest model Philips Wake-Up Light Alarm Clock. also has a setting to simulate the sunset, making it easier to unwind after a long day.
-My model is older but this model is on my list to upgrade to as soon as I’m able to.
+The latest model Philips Wake-Up Light Alarm Clock also has a setting to simulate the sunset, making it easier to unwind after a long day.

 Shake Awake (Not for Me)